greymd/teip/README.md

     -s                  Execute new command for each bypassed chunk --chomp         Command spawned by -s receives standard input without trailing newlines
+    -I  <replace-str>   Replace the <replace-str> with bypassed chunk in the <command>
+                        then -s is forcefully enabled.
     -v                  Invert the range of bypassing
     -z                  Line delimiter is NUL instead of a newline